-GED testing centers submit records to TEA of students who receive GED certificates in Texas.
-TEA searches the records each year to identify students who received GED certificates prior to August 31.
-School districts are not required to submit leaver records for students with GED certificates.
+Texas public school students have an opportunity to earn a TxCHSE through one of three TEA-approved assessments: the General Educational Development (GED) test, the High School Equivalency Test (HiSET), and the Test Assessing Secondary Completion (TASC).
+High school equivalency assessment centers submit records to TEA of students who receive a TxCHSE.
+TEA searches the records each year to identify students who received a TxCHSE prior to August 31.
+School districts are not required to submit leaver records for students who receive a TxCHSE.